dedetmix/gmt5sar_process/README.md

 The purpose of code development is to allow GMTSAR 5 users: to automate InSAR and SBAS, with an intuitive interface.
 Here a script to process SBAS for TOPS mode more easily.
-We know \
-that Sentinel-1 is free and make huge archive data could be processed for Stacking InSAR or SBAS.
+We know that Sentinel-1 is free and make huge archive data could be processed for Stacking InSAR or SBAS.

 Based on example data S1A_Stack from GMT5SAR website, i modified the script to automatically prepare some files to run SBAS GMT5SAR (such as intf.tab and scene.tab).

-Download prep_proc_SBAS.sh

 If you are also interested to prepare directory and precise orbit ephemeris files, here